Happy New Year, everyone!

 Thank you for your continued patience with my updates.
-I'm back for good now!
+I'm back!
 Please hit the "Earlier Photos" or the "Before" link to find 21 additional photos I took since the beginning of September - a late holiday gift to everyone.

-For now, THANK YOU to everyone around the world who has reached out to see how I'm doing and what's going on via email, Facebook, Twitter and other means.
-Your kind words and encouragement have meant so much to me - there's no way to explain it.
+Thank you to everyone around the world who has reached out to see how I'm doing and what's going on via email, Facebook, Twitter and other means.
+Your kind words and encouragement have meant so much.

 Photograph info: This photo was taken on a return flight from Seattle, Washington, where I worked with two fantastic artists & friends, Barbara Fugate and Androu Morgan, shooting a New Year's Eve event at Emerald City Trapeze Arts - a totally amazing experience.